shbhmexe/Projects-2024/README.md

 ```
 git clone https://github.com/shbhmexe/Projects-2024/
 ```
+3. Add the Original Repository as Upstream

+`Set the original repository as the upstream to keep your forked repository in sync:`
 ## 👨‍💻 Author
 This project was created by **Shubham Shukla**.
 Feel free to reach out on [LinkedIn](https://www.linkedin.com/in/shubham-shukla-62095032a/).